meooow25/cfspy/README.md

 ## Use it

 #### Invite the bot to your server
 [Click here](https://discord.com/api/oauth2/authorize?client_id=713443232834650152&permissions=8192&scope=bot) to authorize the bot.
-CFSpy requires the `Manage messages` permission to remove the default embeds.
+CFSpy requires the <kbd>Manage messages</kbd> permission to remove the default embeds.
 <details>
-  <summary><i>If you get an error when you try to add the bot...</i></summary>
+  <summary><i>If you get an error...</i></summary>
   <sub>
-    That may be because the bot is already in 100 servers, and Discord does not allow a bot to be in more than 100 servers without <a href="https://support.discord.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting">verification</a>.
+    It may be because the bot is already in 100 servers, and Discord does not allow a bot to be in more than 100 servers without <a href="https://support.discord.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting">verification</a>.
-    To verify the bot, I will need to give Discord a real-life ID of mine to verify, which is simply ridiculous.
-If you agree, consider upvoting this <a href="https://support.discord.com/hc/en-us/community/posts/360061029252-Remove-ID-verification-for-Bots">support article</a>, but I don't expect any resolution.<br>
+    Discord requires a real-life ID of the developer to verify a bot, which is simply ridiculous.
+If you agree, consider showing your support on this <a href="https://support.discord.com/hc/en-us/community/posts/360061029252-Remove-ID-verification-for-Bots">article</a>, but to be honest I don't expect them to do anything about it.<br>
     I'm sorry if you aren't able to add the bot because of this, but feel free to run your own instance (see below).
   </sub>
 </details>